If you approached an employee at your company and asked them who creates the financial numbers in your company, what would they say?

 Give your employees the opportunity to see and use numbers regularly.
 Eventually, they will begin to understand and remember them.

 Would taking this approach help your employees to better understand your financials?
-Consider attending the Get in The Game Workshop to learn best-practices for becoming transparent in your business.
+Learn more in our new book, Get in the Game.

 Other articles you might like: